 Successful vs Unsuccessful Development Projects

-My name is Bobby Mink and I have the pleasure of being one of the instructors for RLI’s Land University (LANDU) Education Program.
+My name is Bobby Mink and I have the pleasure of being one of the instructors for RLI's Land University (LANDU) Education Program.
 Having been around the construction industry for over 40 years, I realize the need for great training sessions like Subdivision Development.
-As a residential builder for many years, I had the chance to see the impacts of both good, and not so good development planning.
+As a residential builder for the next area that creates a real challenge when buying and developing a subdivision has two parts that really impact the journey.
+Part 1 is the contract phase.
+In the organization that had a well-defined process, the company with good systems and processes created a relatively predictable timeline for the development.
+In other organizations, the “gut” process usually produced a timeline that was missed by a mile.
+I had the chance to see the impacts of both good, and not so good development planning.
 As I was promoted through the management ranks through the years, the importance of great planning and a really good land development processes became painfully clear.
 There are a few areas that are a part of our Subdivision Development class that make a huge impact on the success or failure of a Subdivision Development.

 The Research and Analysis Phase